olegblecher/segmented-batch-curl/README.md

 # segmented-batch-curl

-A script for segmented curl downloads
+A script for segmented curl downloads.
+Requires curl installed on your Windows machine.